-Recruitment could be done by targeting specific individuals that are known or thought of be a good fit for the group and the group be a good fit for their interests and aspirations.
-Another option is advertising, in this case, it is key that the purpose of the group as well what is expected from people and offered in return is very clear.
+Recruitment could be done by targeting specific individuals that are known or considered to be a good fit for the group and that the group is appropriate for member interests and aspirations.

+Another option is advertising.
+Adverts must include the purpose of the group, expectations of its members and incentives or rewards offered.

-A third way could be via an application process; it may be important to know in advance that members have got the right experience, skills, attitudes, interests.
+A third way could be via an application process; it may be important to know in advance that members have got the right experience, skills, attitudes and interests.